yonaseth12/instagram_ui_clone/README.md

 # instagram_ui_clone

 A flutter app cloning the UI of instagram.
-Inspired by Flutter Mapp
+Inspired by Flutter Mapp nad Mitch koko

 It has custom splashscreen.